-Solids Liquids Gases Particles are closely packed in a regular structure.
-There are strong forces of attraction between Particles are not packed in regular arrangement due to weaker forces of attraction between particles.
-In gases the spaces between particles are huge.
-They can move at high speed in random manner since there are virtually no forces of attraction.
-Gases have the lower density compared to liquids and solids. particles and so particles can only vibrate about fixed positions.
-The particles are close, but they can move around each other.
-Due to this close packing solids have a high density compared to the liquid/gas of the same substance.
-Liquids have a lower density compared to solids of the same substance.
+Solids Liquids Gases

+- Particles are closely packed in a regular structure. - There are strong forces of attraction between particles and so particles can only vibrate about fixed positions. - Due to this close packing solids have a high density compared to the liquid/gas of the same substance. - Particles are not packed in regular arrangement due to weaker forces of attraction between particles. - The particles are close, but they can move around each other. - Liquids have a lower density compared to solids of the same substance. - In gases the spaces between particles are huge. - They can move at high speed in random manner since there are virtually no forces of attraction. - Gases have the lower density compared to liquids and solids.

-- 1. Work out the relative molecular mass of each gas and then place the following molecules in order of increasing density: SF_6 , HCl, Cl_2 , F_2 , H_2 , and N_2 . - 2.
+- 1. Work out the relative molecular mass of each gas and then place the following molecules in order of increasing density: SF_6 , HCI, CI_2 , F_2 , H_2 , and N_2 . - 2.
 The average molecular mass of air is 28.97 amu.
 Which of the gases in question 1 are lighter or heavier than air?